t-mart/wap/docs/config.rst

 Example:

-If your addon's URL is ``https://www.curseforge.com/wow/addons/mycooladdon``, then you would fill in this field like this:
+If your projects's URL is ``https://www.curseforge.com/wow/addons/mycooladdon``, then you would fill in this field like this:

 .. code-block:: yaml